-Andy responded that the \$793K is the number we can control.
-He also commented on the need for new grants, and the salary percentage covered by grants will be lower this year.
-Prior year surplus provides a cushion between lean months.
+Andy responded that the \$793K is the number we can use for priorities that lie outside donor designation and respond to opportunities and needs that may arise.
+He also commented on the need for new grants and the salary percentage covered by grants will be lower this year.
+Prior year surplus provides a cushion in leaner times.